What Happens During the Credit Repair Process

 Before choosing a credit repair company, be sure to check their reputation with the Better Business Bureau and read reviews at third-party review sites, such as Trustpilot.com.
 While reputable credit repair companies do exist, there are also countless credit repair scams to watch out for.

 Can Consumers Repair Credit on Their Own?

 If a consumer is ready to change their spending habits and make a plan to pay off debt, a great place to start is with a nonprofit credit counseling agency, such as Take Charge America.
 During credit counseling, a certified counselor works directly with a consumer to review income, expenses and debt.
-Next, they create a manageable budget and determine a path forward to pay off credit card debt, which may include a debt management plan.
+Next, they create a manageable budget and determine a path forward to pay off credit card debt.
+That path may include a debt management plan.
 A full credit counseling session is also available online, any time at cc.takechargeamerica.org